 Personal Freedom and Prosperity 103: Private Property

-Utilizing possessions greatly advances a person’s opportunity to invest their time, intellect, labor and money.
-These investments, coupled with limitless and competitive exchanges of ideas and products, propel commerce, science, art and charity.
-Then, civilization advances.
+Utilizing property greatly advances a person’s opportunity to investment their time, intellect, labor and money.
+Coupled with limitless and competitive exchanges of ideas and products, these investments propel commerce, science, art and charity.
+Civilization advances.

 The USA: How Government Confiscates Private Property

 People seeking freedom throughout the world are horrified by the government of Cyprus stealing money from personal bank accounts.
 [Read: Cyprus!
 Government Spending, Debt and Government Confiscation of Private Property] Equally horrific is the European Union’s approval of the European Central Bank and the International Monetary Fund’s compliciy.
 Knowledgeable investors know that these government edicts – the coerced seizure of bank accounts – violates a cardinal element of freedom.
 Over 200 years ago, Adam Smith stated:

 The first and chief design of every system of government is to maintain justice: to prevent the members of society from incroaching on one another’s property, or seizing what is not their own.